The Tick (2001 TV series): Reception

-On Rotten Tomatoes, The Tick received a "Certified Fresh" award with an aggregate score of 88% based on 21 positive and 3 negative critic reviews.
-The website’s consensus reads: "Thanks in part to Patrick Warburton's committed performance, The Tick offers an inventive, highly stylized, and frequently hilarious take on the superhero genre."
+On Rotten Tomatoes, The Tick received an aggregate score of 88% based on 21 positive and 3 negative critics’ reviews.
+The website's consensus reads: "Thanks in part to Patrick Warburton's committed performance, The Tick offers an inventive, highly stylized, and frequently hilarious take on the superhero genre."

 Despite its short television life, Kathie Huddleston of SciFi.com named The Tick a Sci Fi "A Pick" and shared both praise and concern over its longevity:

-Entertainment Weekly's Dalton Ross gave the series' DVD release an A− rating and commented, "It was too smart.
+Entertainment Weekly's Dalton Ross gave the series's DVD release an A− rating and commented, "It was too smart.
 Too funny.
 Too weird.
 So, of course, it failed."
 While not overtly positive, Noel Murray of The A.V.
 Club commented, "For all The Ticks failings, it was better than most of its broadcast competition two years ago, and it was improving right up until it was yanked off the air."

 Upon its DVD release, the series also received praise from DVD Talk, Digitally Obsessed, and Genre Online.
 Marginally positive reviews came from TV DVD Reviews and DVD Verdict.

-In 2002, the series' Victoria J. Auth was nominated for a Costume Designers Guild Award for Excellence in Costume Design for Television – Period/Fantasy.
+In 2002, the series's Victoria J. Auth was nominated for a Costume Designers Guild Award for Excellence in Period/Fantasy for Television Series.

 Reflecting on his time on the series, Patrick Warburton commented, "That, to me, was an honor: To get into the blue suit and get to be The Tick.
 I loved that.
 I just wish that our beloved Fox network had actually given us a shot instead of killing off the show as they did."
 In a 2009 interview, Warburton also noted that he still owns one of the Tick suits as a souvenir, and he expressed interest in playing the character in a feature film.

 In a 2009 interview, when asked what project he's worked on that did not get its deserved appreciation, Nestor Carbonell named The Tick:

 I think it's gotten the love now, on DVD, from people who've discovered it that way, but it obviously didn't last long ...
 Lost is certainly a show that I love, and it's definitely gotten a lot of love, but I think The Tick is one that really could've been nurtured a little bit more.
 I always love it when people bring it up.
 It was really a special show.

-Director Barry Sonnenfeld called the Tick pilot "the best thing I've ever directed."
+Director Barry Sonnenfeld called the Tick pilot "the best thing I've ever directed".
 He has also expressed interest in making a feature film based on the character.
 Both Sonnenfeld and Barry Josephson have stated that if DVD sales of The Tick were sufficient, they would push for such a project.